zahlman/zahlman.github.io/_posts/2024-12-20-todo-finish-todo-list.md

 I just... didn't.

 At least I haven't been idle the last few months.
-The time that I would have spent helping people on the Discourse forum is now largely taken up on [HN](https://news.ycombinator.com) and the Linux Mint forums - and a lot of my comments in both places have been about technical Python-related material (that I'll surely write about here eventually).
+The time that I would have spent helping people on the Discourse is now largely taken up on [HN](https://news.ycombinator.com) and the Linux Mint forums - and a lot of my comments in both places have been about technical Python-related material (that I'll surely write about here eventually).

 I even started drafting some more blog posts - I just didn't finish any of them.

 # Future

-I've come to realize that, for non-recreational purposes, posting on forums **really isn't an efficient use of my time** (and neither was most of what I was writing on the Discourse forum).
+I've come to realize that, for non-recreational purposes, posting on forums **really isn't an efficient use of my time** (and neither was most of what I was writing on the Discourse).
 My recent forum posts show me that I really do enjoy writing about these topics (as well as others that I'd prefer to skip here) - but helping someone troubleshoot a problem on a forum generally only helps that person.
 Even if I write, say, a guide or a tutorial or other useful information that helps people understand Python packaging, it's only useful if people who need that information can find it.

 With a blog, I can at least refer people to past articles instead of rewriting explanations.
 And with luck, eventually other people will start linking them, too.
 For reasons I'll have to cover separately, I no longer write questions or answers on Stack Overflow - although I do edit content there.
-I've also written questions and answers [on Codidact](https://codidact.com) - and I hope to get back into that in the new year.
+I've also written questions and answers on [Codidact](https://codidact.com) - and I hope to get back into that in the new year.

 But for now, I'm focusing on the blog, and on the code projects I currently find most important: a replacement for Pip and Pipx which I'm calling PAPER (still in planning), and a [build backend for Python packages called `bbbb`](https://github.com/zahlman/bbbb/).
 (In its current state, `bbbb` is... technically usable, but perhaps only by me.
 Please don't mind the broken link in `README.md`.
 During my various attempts to get back into coding in the last few months, I set up some new-project tooling with a template that doesn't quite suit my current workflow.
 At least not until I get up to speed with [RTD](https://about.readthedocs.com/), anyway.)